Tropical Storm Eta moves ashore in Florida, contributes to serious flooding in Southeast

-Tropical storm and storm surge warnings had been discontinued for the west coast of Florida, though tropical storm warnings remained in effect from south of Daytona Beach on the Space Coast of Florida north to St. Andrews Sound in Georgia.
-Lingering high water levels of a couple feet above normally dry ground at the coast are still likely in western Florida, though Eta’s impact there was waning.
+Six hours after Eta made landfall near Cedar Key, Fla. (around 4:20 a.m.
+Thursday) with 50 mph winds, tropical storm and storm surge warnings had been discontinued for the west coast of Florida.
+However, tropical storm warnings remained in effect from south of Daytona Beach on the Space Coast of Florida north to St. Andrews Sound in Georgia.
+Lingering high water levels of a few feet above normally dry ground at the coast are still likely in western Florida, though Eta’s impact there was waning.

 After shifting offshore Thursday afternoon, Eta should be gone — though certainly not forgotten.
 The storm will swiftly move over the open Atlantic parallel to the Carolinas before being swallowed by an ocean storm this weekend, spelling an end to its seemingly relentless tour of damage and destruction.

-Even far from Eta’s path, its tropical moisture has contributed to serious downpours and flash flooding, as in western North Carolina, where water rescues were ongoing amid a “flash flood emergency” Thursday morning.
+Even far from Eta’s path, its tropical moisture has contributed to serious downpours and flash flooding in North Carolina, Virginia, and Southern Maryland.
+In western North Carolina, water rescues were ongoing amid a “flash flood emergency” Thursday morning and five people were missing.

 Eta tied a record when it became the 28th named storm of the 2020 hurricane season, more than two and a half times the seasonal average of a dozen storms.
 Since then, Tropical Storm Theta formed in the eastern Atlantic, and another system, soon to become Iota, lurks in the Caribbean.